jordankaiser/documentation-drupal/theming/twig-in-drupal/loops-and-iterators-in-twig.md

 ### The loop variable

 Inside a loop you have access to a special `loop` variable which contains information about the current state and context of the loop.
+Lorem.

 ![](/assets/twig-loop-specials.jpg)